 Types of Radios

-If your scanner uses one frequency for each communication channel, it is a conventional radio system.
+If your police scanner uses one frequency for each communication channel, it is a conventional radio system.
 You can’t use conventional radio scanners to hear a trunking conversation.

 With trunking or trunked radios, a myriad of agencies can use a few frequencies.
 This allows sharing in congested circumstances.
 Usually, trunking is found in urban areas.
 The trunked mechanism will pick up conventional ones, but trunking can’t happen vice-versa.